Teradata/stacki-wiki/wiki/Reference/cli/load/load-networkfile.md

 ### Description

-	Take rows from a spreadsheet that describe how a host's disk controller should be configured and then place those values into the database.
+	Take rows from a spreadsheet that describe the logical networks that should be configured and then place those values into the database.